 - A real cactus can be observed and carefully manipulated.

 - A Mexican meal!
 Cactus decorations are easy to find!

 The word flashcards may be used to spark a conversation with your group, in your reading and writing areas, or even to identify your thematic bins.
-(Open word flashcards-The desert) Print. camel, sand, oasis, dromedary, cactus, sun, heat, snake, water, desert, sand dune, scorpion
+(Open giant word flashcards-Desert) (Open word flashcards-The desert) Print. camel, sand, oasis, dromedary, cactus, sun, heat, snake, water, desert, sand dunes, scorpion

 Picture clue story-The desert